 PDF book 1: English grammar exercises PDF

-Time clauses exercises with answers
+Time clauses exercises

 I'll come back home and I'll do it. x I'll do it when I come back home. (when I come is the time clause)